GitTools/GitVersion/docs/input/docs/reference/configuration.md

 ### prevent-increment-when-tagged

-This branch related property can be used to control the behavior weither to take the incremented or the current tagged version.
+This branch related property can be used to control the behavior whether to take the incremented or the current tagged version.

 ### label-number-pattern